-This dish makes a great appetizer or side dish, and it can be ready in a flash.
+These delicious grilled potatoes are cooked in foil to keep them moist and fro faster cooking.
+They make a great appetizer or side dish, that will be ready in a flash.
 Make sure to use even size, small potatoes, so they all cook evenly and at the same time.
-You can also prepare the sauce 2 to 3 days ahead of time, and refrigerate it until you’re ready to use it.
+You can also prepare the sauce 2 to 3 days ahead of time, and refrigerate it until you're ready to use it.

-These delicious Grilled Tricolor Hasselback Potatoes with Romesco Sauce are a combination of two of our favorite Spanish dishes: “Patatas Bravas” (roasted potatoes with spicy sauce) and “Romesco”, a traditional Spanish sauce / spread that is served along grilled vegetables, meats or with toasted rustic bread.
+These delicious Grilled Tricolor Hasselback Potatoes with Romesco Sauce are a combination of two of our favorite Spanish dishes: “Patatas Bravas” (roasted potatoes with spicy sauce) and “Romesco”, a traditional Spanish sauce/spread that is served along with grilled vegetables, meats or with toasted rustic bread.
 This dish is vegan and can be served as an appetizer or side dish and can be made for Passover as well.

 - 3 small Yukon Gold potatoes